jakepro657/jakepro657/README.md

     - Built a web solution for the “J” Book Review Contest
     - Developed B2B mini content services for Lotte World Ice Rink
     - Developed B2B mini content services for theme cafes
-- Coding Education Part-Time Instructor at Daegun IT Academy (Nov.
+- Coding Education Part-Time Instructor at "D" IT Academy (Nov.
 2022 - May 2023)

 ### Competitions and Awards